Amethyst (mixtape)

-Amethyst is the fourth mixtape and fifth overall project by American singer Tinashe, released on March 16, 2015.
+Amethyst is the fourth mixtape by American singer Tinashe.
+It was released on March 16, 2015, as an independent artist.
 The mixtape, named for her birthstone, follows the release of her debut album Aquarius (2014).
-Tinashe wrote and recorded the mixtape in her bedroom over the 2014 Christmas vacation and released it as a "thank you" to her fans.
+Tinashe wrote and recorded the mixtape in her bedroom over the 2014 Christmas vacation and released it as a gift to her fans.

+Background

+Half a year after releasing her debut album Aquarius (2014), Tinashe released a seven-track mixtape titled Amethyst as a gift to her fans.
+The project includes contributions from Ryan Hemsworth ("Wrong"), Iamsu ("Worth It"), and Legacy ("Looking 4 It"), among others.
+According to Tinashe, the tracks were recorded in her bedroom over her Christmas vacation.

+Composition

+Music and lyrics

+In its review of the mixtape, Billboard described "Dreams Are Real" as the lead track which incorporates many of the core elements of contemporary R&B production.
+It noted that the song is built around a sparse piano motif and a heavy bass line contrasted with lighter percussive snaps and airy drums.
+The publication also highlighted Tinashe's shifting, layered vocal delivery, commenting that she evokes post-disco R&B while also adopting a cadence reminiscent of Drake's "Company".
+According to the review, the track concludes with a repeated exclamation—"the future is mine"—which contributes to its triumphant tone.

 Critical reception

 Amethyst received generally positive reviews, with Pitchfork saying that "it reminds us that Tinashe has come to seem like a uniquely genuine presence in R&B".
 Jezebel also wrote a very positive review on the mixtape, describing the mixtape as "there's an ease and intellect, a fortitude and freedom".
+Stereogum noted that Amethyst continues the lush, moody atmosphere of Aquarius, highlighting Tinashe's blend of airy vocals and sing-talk delivery.
+The review described the mixtape as a solid follow-up that reinforces her status as a promising new R&B artist.